justbuchanan/d4k-rugged-box/readme.md

 A rugged box that holds an [emisar d4k flashlight](https://intl-outdoor.com/emisar-d4k-1-21700-high-power-quad-edc-led-flashlight.html) and a spare 21700 battery.

+Requires 6 M3x30 screws.

+Get the STL files by generating them yourself using OpenSCAD, downloading from [GitHub Releases](https://github.com/justbuchanan/d4k-rugged-box/releases), or on [Printables.com](https://www.printables.com/model/1492671-d4k-flashlight-rugged-box).

 This is a remix of [Rugged Storage Box by @bulbasaur0 on printables.com](https://www.printables.com/model/637028-rugged-storage-box-parametric-and-customizable).

-Requires 6 M3x30 screws.

 ![closed](./pics/closed.jpg)